pmeaster/ArcheologyTools/README.md

  - Pole Locations/Axis Positions
  - Lantis Locations

-This data is directly referenced within the ***Archeological Renaissance*** series.
+This data is directly referenced within the ***Archaeological Renaissance*** series.

 **Research Papers**

 Several research papers can be found in the "*docs\Research Papers*" repository folder.
-Information from these research papers is directly referenced within the ***Archeological Renaissance*** series.
+Information from these research papers is directly referenced within the ***Archaeological Renaissance*** series.

 ## Tools: